PrairieLearn/PrairieLearn/images/executor/README.md

 ## In-dev testing

-Build the image using the above `build-executor.sh` script.
+Build the image using the above instructions.
 Make note of the name of the resulting image; you'll need this image name momentarily.

 Start the container, using the version of the container that you noted above (the examples below use the Git hash `12345`).
 Note that we mount in the PrairieLearn `elements` directory so that the examples below can use PrairieLearn's elements: